AliEg999/toolwise-archive-management/README.md

 ## Usage

-- Sign up or log in to your account.
+- Sign up or log in to your accounts.
 - Navigate through the dashboard to manage tools, view inventory, and allocate resources.
 - Utilize the search and filter features to find specific tools or caisses quickly.